 Use Group Policies to configure the operating environment

-Manage with Forefront Identity Manager (FIM) or Active Directory Federation Services (ADFS)
+Manage with Forefront Identity Manager (FIM) or Active Directory Federation Services (AD FS)

-The cloud makes it all possible:
+The cloud makes the following all possible:

 User accounts can be cloud-managed by using a web portal Setup is simple.
 You can provision users manually for greatest control.
 No servers are required.
 Microsoft manages all that for you.